 The Statement of Activities presents a comparison between direct expenses and program revenues for each segment of the business-type activities of the District and for each function of the District's governmental activities.
 Direct expenses are those that are specifically associated with a program or function and, therefore, are clearly identifiable to a particular function.
-Program revenues include (a) charges paid by the recipients of goods or services offered by the programs; (b) grants and contributions that are restricted to meeting the operational needs of a particular program; and (c) fees, grants and contributions that are not classified as program revenues, including all taxes, are presented as general revenues.
+Program revenues include (a) charges paid by the recipients of goods or services offered by the programs; (b) grants and contributions that are restricted to meeting the operational needs of a particular program; and (c) fees, grants and contributions that are restricted to financing the acquisition or construction of capital assets.
+Revenues that are not classified as program revenues, including all taxes, are presented as general revenues.